FeifanLu/Climate_bet/README.md

       c.
 Not avoid local effects such as encroachment by buildings, tarmac, and other heat sources

       d.
 Not avoid inconsistent measurement.

-These flaws damage the data quality, which could cause models produce inconsistent and unrealistic prediction.

 2. There is an upward momentum in 2007-2017 and our model can capture that one, which is a disadvantage for the naïve model.